piermatt/piermatt.github.io/_projects/1_project.md

     The project involves CVD simulation, synthesis and application of tailored electrodes for the degradation on persistent organic pollutants.
 </div>

-The research will consist of four main tasks: firstly, the electrode shape will be designed and optimized using computational fluid dynamics (CFD) simulation.
+The research consists of four main tasks: firstly, the electrode shape will be designed and optimized using computational fluid dynamics (CFD) simulation.
 Secondly, by using a novel approach, combining additive manufacturing with a controlled phase-inversion method and chemical vapour deposition, the electrodes will be manufactured.
 Moreover, for the first time, secondary waste materials will be used for electrode synthesis,